caltechlibrary/dataset-instruction/01-basic-dataset.md

 ```

 We get back a JSON file with some useful data.
 Let's say we want to add just
 the 'times_cited' value it to our dataset.
-First we'll save the API results to a file, ust the jsoncols tool to extract
+First we'll save the API results to a file, use the jsonmunge tool to extract
-the field, and then use the join command to add the information to
+the field and create a second JSON file, and then use the join command to add the information to
 dataset.

 ```
 curl https://metrics-api.dimensions.ai/doi/10.1051/0004-6361/201321484 > dimensions.json
-jsoncols -i dimensions.json .times_cited
+jsonmunge -i dimensions.json -E '{{- with .times_cited }}{"times_cited":{{- . -}}}{{- end -}}' > times_cited.json
-dataset -i dimensions.json join update 3
+dataset -i timescited.json join update 3

-dataset read 3
+dataset -pretty read 3
 ```

 To use the join command we meed to know the record we're updating ('3' in this